Beware of These Student Loan Forgiveness and Repayment Scams

 - Don’t share your Federal Student Aid ID with anyone.

 - Don’t respond to out-of-the-blue solicitations for student debt relief.

 - Register for free with the National Do Not Call Registry, which was created by the FTC to block unwanted sales calls to your phone.
 To register, go to donotcall.gov or call 1-888-382-1222 from the phone you want to register.
 (If you continue to get unwanted calls, odds are they are from scammers and spammers).

 Where Can I Get Real Help With My Student Loans?

 - For free assistance with federal student loans, visit StudentAid.gov/repay.

 - For help with private loans, contact your loan company directly.
 You can find the company's contact information on your original credit agreement or promissory note (these are documents you should always keep); or you can contact your college’s financial aid office to help you track down this data.

-If you believe you have witnessed a student loan forgiveness scam, you should file a complaint with the Federal Trade Commission and report the scam to your state attorney general.
+If you believe you have witnessed an attempted student loan forgiveness scam, you should file a complaint with the Federal Trade Commission and report the scam to your state attorney general.
 Meanwhile, if you believe you have fallen victim to a student loan scam:

 - Contact your bank or credit card company immediately to stop payments on the charges.